JiahongChen/resnet-pytorch/README.md

 # ResNet Pytorch implementation for MNIST classification
 This repo replicates the ResNet on MNIST/FashionMNIST dataset, using PyTorch torchvision model.
-The torchvision model is reused by spliting the resnet into feature extractor and classifier.
+The torchvision model is reused by splitting the ResNet into a feature extractor and a classifier.
 And the training is conducted with/without the pre-trained model.

 The details of the implementation can be found in the [notebook](https://github.com/JiahongChen/resnet-pytorch/blob/master/ResNet_MNIST_Pytorch.ipynb).
 This repo also provides an test on FashionMNIST dataset.